 William Ramsay McGhee, MStJ, D.L., Grand Master Mason

-- This week posts were submitted by group members representing the Provinces of Fife & Kinross, Inverness-shire, Lanarkshire Middle Ward and Linlithgowshire.
+- During the week posts were submitted by group members representing the Provinces of Aberdeenshire West, Argyll & The Isles, Edinburgh, Lanarkshire Middle Ward, Linlithgowshire and Midlothian.

 Grand Master Mason